craigfrancis/framework/framework/0.1/doc/security/strings/sql-injection.md

 	$db->query($sql);

-As a side note, regarding the $db object, see the [database helper](../../../doc/system/database.md).
+See the notes about the [database helper](../../../doc/system/database.md) to find out about the $db object.

-And for now I will look forward to a day that either SQL is replaced, or there is a better way of handling variables in strings (or at least generating SQL).
+And I will continue to look forward to a day that either SQL is replaced, abstracted perfectly, or there is a better way of handling variables in strings.